 Be prepared for any emergency during the winter like a blizzard or power outage.
 Have an emergency kit for your pet that can include food, water, and any medication they are on.

-Please note that the clinic will be closed for the holiday's on December 23rd to 26th and will reopen on Wednesday, December 27th at 8:00am, We will also be closed on December 30th to January 1st and will reopen on Tuesday January 2nd at 8:00am.
-In case of an emergency over the holiday's, please contact the Vaughan Richmond Hill Emergency Clinic at 905-884-1832, or the Central Toronto Veterinary Referral and Emergency at 416-784-4444.
+Please note that the clinic will be closing at 4:30pm on December 18th for our staff holiday party.
+We will also be closing at 12pm on December 24th and will be closed December 25th and 26th.
+We will re-open on December 27th.
+We will also be closing at 12pm on December 31st and remain closed until January 3rd.
+In case of an emergency over the holidays, please contact the Vaughan Richmond Hill Emergency Clinic at 905-884-1832, or the Central Toronto Veterinary Referral and Emergency at 416-784-4444.

 We wish everyone a Happy Holiday!

-Bringing your senior pet in for a wellness checkup can reassure you that your dog or cat is healthy.
-It can also help us to detect hidden diseases or conditions early.
+Bringing your senior pet in for a wellness check up can reassure you that your dog or cat is healthy.
+It can also help detect hidden diseases or conditions early.
 Early detection can improve the prognosis of many diseases, keep medical costs down, and help your pet live longer.
-Many dogs and cats are good at hiding signs that something is wrong, so subtle changes in their health or behavior might be easy to overlook.
-Also, depending on the disease, some pets don’t show any symptoms.
+Many dogs and cats are good at hiding signs that something is wrong, so subtle changes in their health and behavior might be easy to overlook.
+Also, depending on the disease, some pets do not show any signs.

-Dogs and cats age quicker than humans, so it is even more crucial for our companion animals to receive regular exams.
-In addition, the risks of arthritis, cancer, diabetes, heart disease, hormone disorders, dental diseases, and kidney disease and liver problems all increase with age.
+Dogs and Cats age quicker than humans, so it is even more crucial for our companion animals to receive regular exams.
+In addition, the risks of arthritis, cancer, diabetes, heart disease, hormone disorders, dental disease, kidney and liver disease all increase with age.